atifzeya/Covid19_india/README.md

 # Covid19_india
-Clean and organized Covid-19 daily level data for India district-wise with LGD(Local Government Directory) codes mapped.
+Clean and organized Covid-19 daily level data for India, district-wise with LGD(Local Government Directory) codes mapped.

 The raw data is sourced from : https://api.covid19india.org/documentation/csv/ The LGD codes are sourced from: https://lgdirectory.gov.in/